ThomasKatsavos/PaDS-HW2/README.md

 7. View the results printed in the command line.

 ## WARNING
-The program is supposed to run big matrices like com-Friendster, as it was specially mentioned, in the Aristotelis HPC but in commercial computers too.
+The program is supposed to run big matrices like com-Friendster, as it was specially mentioned, in the Aristotelis HPC cluster but in commercial computers too.
 In order to keep this interoperability trade-off, it was decided to use uint32_t data type for storing the largest integer values of the project, all of them non negative of course.
 This limits the size of matrices we can process to that similar with com-Friendster, but keep the memory requirements low(comparing to using 64-bit integers for even bigger matrices).

 #   --- THE END ---